 The Kolsterising process is marketed in the UK by Bodycote S3P Group, (www.bodycote.com, Speciality Stainless Steel Processes).

 Kolsterising improves the wear resistance of stainless steel part surfaces, without degrading their corrosion resistance.
-There are no additions of chemical elements to the steel during the process.
+There are no additions of chemical elements, (other than carbon), to the steel during the process.

-Kolsterising does not apply a coating on the surface but is a low temperature surface carbon diffusion treatment.
+Kolsterising does not apply a coating on the surface, but is a low temperature surface carbon diffusion treatment.
 Although large quantities of carbon are diffused into the surface, (known generically as ‘colossal supersaturation’), visible chromium carbides are not formed.
 The avoidance of such carbide formation by using low treatment temperatures whereby significant substitutional element diffusion, (i.e. Chromium), cannot take place, is why the treated steel’s corrosion properties are not adversely affected by this process.

-The resulting surface treated layers can have hardnesses in the range of 1000 to 1200 VPN (approx 72 HRC).
+The resulting surface treated layers can have hardnesses in the range of 1000 to 1200 VPN, (approx 72 HRC).
 The increase in hardness is due to the parent matrix, lattice strains caused by these high levels of interstitial carbon.
 The thickness of the hardened layer is dependent on the process conditions used, but includes 22 or 33 micron effective case depths.
 Complex shapes can be effectively hardened by this process.

 The main property enhancements from the Kolsterising process, claimed by the developers of the process include